SimonLabDFCI/Sellars_Ovarian_Neovax/README.md

 # Contents

-This repository contains all code to reproduce figures related to analyses of Bulk TCR data associated with Sellars, et al

-Included and linked here are book rendered via Quarto, one for each stage of the analysis:
+This repository contains all code to reproduce figures related to analyses of Bulk TCR data associated with Sellars, et al Included and linked here are book rendered via Quarto.

-Analysis of bulk TCR clonotypes in longitudinal and vaccine pool stimulated PBMC samples available here
+Analysis of bulk TCR clonotypes in longitudinal and vaccine pool stimulated PBMC samples available [here](https://simonlabdfci.github.io/Sellars_Ovarian_Neovax/Ovarian_PBMC_BulkTCR_book/)

-Additionally, source quarto markdown documents (*.qmd) are supplied here under subdirectory
+Additionally, source quarto markdown documents (*.qmd) are supplied here under subdirectory: https://github.com/SimonLabDFCI/Sellars_Ovarian_Neovax/Ovarian_PBMC_BulkTCR_book/source

+# Note

+Visualization codes have been modified so that the figures fit in the Rstudio panels.
+Minor differences may arise in the color, font and formatting of the figures.